buzzfeed/caliendo/README.md

 1. `caliendo` will load the `DATABASES` object from the module you have set in the `DJANGO_SETTINGS_MODULE` environment variable.
 It will create a table called `test_io`.

-2. `caliendo` will either fail to load the Django settings.py module and default to creating a sqlite database called 'caliendo.db' in whatever directory it was invoked from.
+2. `caliendo` will fail to load the Django settings.py module and default to creating a sqlite database called 'caliendo.db' in whatever directory it was invoked from.
 (Probably because your Django settings module isn't on the path)

 # Importing